 11) Equipment for cleaning and disinfection and removal of arthropod vectors in the facility between consignments of animals.

-12) Operational proceduresSOPs for cleaning and disinfection, waste managementmanagement of sick animals, and control of rodents and potential vectors.
+12) Operational proceduresSOPs for cleaning and disinfection, waste management, management of sick animals, and control of rodents and potential vectors.

 RATIONALE: “SOPs” acronym was introduced above in 5.7.2 and for consistency, should be used throughout; Addition of “management of sick animals” to cover the added requirement from Point 13.